-In the elementary school, student absences will be tabulated on an hourly basis.
+Student absences will be tabulated on an hourly basis.

 - 1) Each student will be allowed 8 absences per class period of excused absences per semester.
 These excused absences shall include illness, appointments, workdays, and some other parental requests.
 Students and parents will receive written notification along with a letter being sent to the county attorney when the student has received 5 excused absences for the semester.
+When a student knows that they will be absent, it is their responsibility to communicate with their teachers prior to the absence to make arrangements for homework, assignments or tests.
 Absences in which the student has a written statement from a medical doctor requesting the student not attend school will be included in the 8 excused absences.
-Absences due to school-sponsored activities will NOT be included in the 8 excused absences. - 2) If a student is absent beyond these limits for any reason, he/she (along with his/her parents) will be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the classes. - 3) According to Nebraska State Statute 79-209, "If the child is absent more than twenty days per year or the hourly equivalent, the attendance officer shall file a report with the county attorney of the county in which such person resides.
+Absences due to school-sponsored activities will NOT be included in the 8 excused absences. - 2) After a student has reached 6 non-school related absences for the Semester, parent and student will be asked to meet with school staff to address attendance concerns and put into place an intervention strategy.

+- 3) After 10 days of Non-School absences in a Semester, the student may lose credit for their classes.
+The student along with his/her parents may be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the class(es). - 4) According to Nebraska State Statute 79-209, "If the child is absent more than twenty days per year or the hourly equivalent, the attendance officer shall file a report with the county attorney of the county in which such person resides.
 The county attorney may file a complaint against a person violating section 79-201 before the judge of the county court of the county in which such person resides charging such person with violation of section 79-201 or may file a petition under the Nebraska Juvenile Code alleging the person violating section 79-201 is a juvenile described in subdivision (3)(a) or (3)(b) of section 43-247.
-Nothing in this section shall preclude a county attorney from being involved at any stage in the process to address excessive absenteeism. "
+Nothing in this section shall preclude a county attorney from being involved at any stage in the process to address excessive absenteeism." - 5) A student must be in attendance at school or a school sponsored activity during the last four periods of the school day before he/she will be allowed to participate in any after school event, meeting or practice.
+There will be rare exceptions to this rule.
+These would include, but would not be limited to, planned absences for doctor's appointments, funerals, and college visitations. - 6) Seniors will be allowed two absences for college visitation days and two absences for job shadowing.
+Juniors will be allowed one absence for a college visitation day and one day for job shadowing.
+All college visitations and job shadowing MUST be set up through the school counselor to be recorded as a school-sponsored absence.